NousernameSG/FurtherQ-Problem-Sets/README.md

 <!-- GENERAL DISCLAIMER -->
 ## General Disclaimer

-In order to create a unique, out of the normal paper, there is an undeniable need to search out the box which restricts the types of questions or the style of questions in general examinations.
-As such, the way which some of the questions are presented in the paper may be different compared to those which you may be familiar with in School/Cambridge Papers.
+In order to create a unique paper, there is an undeniable need to search out the box which restricts the types of questions or the style of questions in general examinations.
+As such, the way some of the questions are put forth in the paper may be different compared to those that you may be familiar with in School/Cambridge Papers.

-Such types of questions have a very low chance, if not any, of coming out for the actual O-Level paper, and it is highly discouraged to use this paper as a gauge for your performance for your examinations or as your sole revision material.
+Some of the questions shown have little, if not any, chance of coming out for the actual O-Level paper, and it is highly discouraged to use this paper as a gauge for your performance for your examinations or as your sole revision material.

-This meant to complement your revision and not fully replace it, and for you to hopefully stretch your mind and mathematical abilities with the non-standard questions presented in this work.
+The Problem Set(s) is not a tool to completely replace your revision materials but to complement them.
+Concurrently, helping you to stretch your mind and mathematical abilities with the non-standard questions presented in this work.

+The Secondary School (SS) Edition of the paper is recommended for students, as the Public (PB) Edition requires additional knowledge that is not under the A/E Math Syllabus.
+However, feel free to take on the PB Version if you're familiar with the extra assumed knowledge stated.

-By proceeding, you acknowledge this disclaimer, with the addition of the license that comes with this work.
+By proceeding, you acknowledge the disclaimer with the addition of the license that comes with this work.

+### Additional Assumed Knowledge for PB Edition

+* Mathematics
+  * Different Function Notation
+  * Basic Understanding of Summation
+* Physics
+  * Basic Circuit Theory (O-Level Physics)